ome/ome-contributing/OMEROfigure.rst

    - |C| that hovering over each Shape shows it temporarily on the image.
    - |C| that clicking on a Shape in the list moves the image to the corresponding Z/T index.
    - |C| that clicking Add adds the shape to the image and selects it.
-   - |C| that added shapes can be edited (drag, resize, color, line-width) including Polyline & Polygon.
+   - |C| that added shapes can be edited (drag, resize, color, line-width) including Polyline and Polygon.
    - |C| that saving figure and refreshing correctly reloads all shapes.

 #.
-Copy & Paste ROIs.
+Copy and Paste ROIs.

    - Draw some ROIs in the ROI dialog, OK to close.
    - |C| that the number of ROIs in selected panels is shown at top of Labels tab.